proseline/proseline-next/DESIGN.md

 3. The server stores invitations to all the customer's projects, so they can access them even if they lose all their clients.

-The server stores keys for reading and writing to projects in encrypted form.
-The server does _not_ store the customer's key for decrypting those keys.
+The server stores keys for reading and writing to projects, encrypted with the customer's **privacy key**.

+The server stores the customer's privacy key, encrypted so that the customer can decrypt it using their **privacy secret**.
+Clients never send privacy secrets to the server.

 People connect their clients to their paid accounts by logging in via links e-mailed to them by the server.
+The client signs login requests for using its client key.

 ## Cryptography